tactlabs/mlwiki/1000-ml-project-ideas.md

 188. Printer Classification - Classify 1000 Printers by 4 Catgories
 189. Amazon Product - Main Image Identification
 190. Product Brand Prediction
-191. Deepfake Detection with .
+191. Deepfake Detection with
-192. Predict US Elections with Python.
+192. Predict US Elections with Python
 193. Fake Currency Detection with
-194. Predict Tinder Matches with Age and Gender Detection with Python Autocorrect Keyboard with Python and in 5 lines of code.
+194. Predict Tinder Matches with Age and Gender Detection with Python Autocorrect Keyboard with Python and in 5 lines of code
-195. Pencil Sketch with Python.
+195. Pencil Sketch with Python
 196. OpenAI Gym in
-197. Fraud Detection with .
+197. Fraud Detection with
 198. Topic Modeling with Python
 199. WhatsApp Group Chat Analysis
 200. Network Security Analysis
 201. Handwriting Recognition
-202. Visualize a Solar System with Python.
+202. Visualize a Solar System with Python
 203. Hate Speech Detection Model
 204. Learning Gladiator
 205. Time Series - Covid-19 Cases Predictions for Next 30 Days